Beauce, Quebec: Economy

+Beauce has over 50% of sugar maples and sugar shacks in Quebec, which produces the most maple syrup in Canada as well as the World.
 Exclusively agricultural for many years, Beauce's economy slowly diversified in the first half of the 20th century through forestry, wood processing, and the leather and textile industries.
 In 1951, the industrial production value became for the first time superior to agriculture, likely due to strong local entrepreneurship and cheap labour.
 Today's economy relies especially on small and medium enterprises in the industries of furniture, food, clothing, printing and metalworking.
 It is known as Quebec's entrepreneurial heartland.